abdullahanzar/Chatty/README.md

 - Real-time chat interface.
 - Seamless integration with the ChatGPT API.
 - User-friendly design.
+- Responsive Design with support for Mobile and Tab based Browsers.
 - Chat History.
 - Expandable for additional features.